CiscoISE/terraform-provider-ciscoise/docs/resources/external_radius_server.md

 - **accounting_port** (Number) Valid Range 1 to 65535
 - **authentication_port** (Number) Valid Range 1 to 65535
 - **authenticator_key** (String) The authenticatorKey is required only if enableKeyWrap is true, otherwise it must be ignored or empty.
 The maximum length is 20 ASCII characters or 40 HEXADECIMAL characters (depend on selection in field 'keyInputFormat')
 - **description** (String)
-- **enable_key_wrap** (Boolean) KeyWrap may only be enabled if it is supported on the device.
+- **enable_key_wrap** (String) KeyWrap may only be enabled if it is supported on the device.
 When running in FIPS mode this option should be enabled for such devices
 - **encryption_key** (String) The encryptionKey is required only if enableKeyWrap is true, otherwise it must be ignored or empty.
 The maximum length is 16 ASCII characters or 32 HEXADECIMAL characters (depend on selection in field 'keyInputFormat')
 - **host_ip** (String) The IP of the host - must be a valid IPV4 address
 - **id** (String) The ID of this resource.
 - **key_input_format** (String) Specifies the format of the input for fields 'encryptionKey' and 'authenticatorKey'.
 Allowed Values:
 - ASCII
 - HEXADECIMAL
 - **name** (String) Resource Name.
 Allowed charactera are alphanumeric and _ (underscore).
 - **proxy_timeout** (Number) Valid Range 1 to 600
 - **retries** (Number) Valid Range 1 to 9